Chinese Nobel rights activist Liu Xiaobo released on medical parole

 He also called for the Nobel Committee and the international community to speak up "forcefully" for Liu now.

-Tibetan writer and family friend Tsering Woeser said she had been in tears after reading reports of Liu's illness online.
+"There have been lots of similar cases where the individual was released on medical parole just before they die," well-known and outspoken activist Hu Jia told Reuters.

-In Oslo, the Norwegian Nobel Institute, which oversees the Nobel Peace Prize, declined to comment on reports of Liu’s hospitalization.
-“Our policy is that we do not comment on individual laureates,” an official said.
+China has acknowledge problems of mistreatment in the criminal justice system and has repeatedly vowed to crack down to address them.

-(Reporting by Christian Shepherd, Benjamin Kang Lim and Ben Blanchard in Beijing, and Venus Wu in Hong Kong; Additional reporting by Alister Doyle in Oslo; Editing by Robert Birsel)
+(Additional reporting by Ben Blanchard, Venus Wu in Hong Kong, Alister Doyle in Oslo and Stephanie Nebehay in Geneva; Editing by Robert Birsel)